simon-staal/Odyssey_C_Compiler/admin/log.md

 *Update_1*
 Fully finished implementing both globals (both reading and writing from), and added test cases to ensure this worked (as there were no test cases that actually did this pre-included), with all passing.
 Our compiler is now passing 67/97 testcases!
 Updated goals and merging to master.

+**27/03/2021**
+Added types `void`, `char` and `unsigned` to the primitives header file, and implemented `sizeof` to work for all these, as well as variable names.
+Currently passing all tests in [**types**](../compiler_tests/types), but the implementation of sizeof is very fragile and currently only works on literal type names and identifiers, functionality needs to be extended so that it works for any expression it can be passed by the parser.
+The types themselves are also not implemented, so this also needs to be done, will need to add another codegen helper for this.
+Adding everything didn't break anything, so we are now passing 72/97 testcases.

 Building AST Correctly (last updated 14/03/2021)
 ------------------------------------------------